 Rachel snuck the idol into the tent and nearly destroyed the entire camp.
 We need to be careful that we not allow ourselves or partners or children or whoever to bring sin into our camps (homes/lives) through books, ideas, movies, pictures, relationships, etc. that are against God, that glorify evil or are sexually impure.
 Many times a sinful idol in our homes will threaten our stability and prevent us from receiving a blessing – we need to clean out sinful things on a regular basis.

 3. Some people just don't get it

 Laban observed Jacob for twenty years.
 He saw his goodness and faith.
 He learned of his God.
 He observed his good work and honest behavior.
 He benefitted from the blessings that God gave because of Jacob.
 In the end, however, Laban chose to maintain his pride, hypocrisy, greed and superstition rather than believe the clear witness of God's presence through Jacob in his life.
 Jacob finally left and did not try to correct his theology.
 He simply allowed Laban to remain in his ignorance.
-Some people do not get it and once we have preached and given them a faithful witness, we have to move on with our lives.
+Some people do not "get it" and once we have preached and given them a faithful witness, we have to move on with our lives.

 - Summarize Genesis 30:24-43 and answer the following questions: